apptentive/apptentive-android/docs/IntegrationAndTesting.md

 # Attachments

-You can send [hidden messages and attachments](https://github.com/skykelsey/apptentive-android/blob/new_docs/docs/Features.md#sending-hidden-messages-and-attachments) to Apptentoive that will show up in your customer conversation view on [apptentive.com](https://be.apptentive.com), but are not shown to your customer.
+You can send [hidden messages and attachments](https://github.com/skykelsey/apptentive-android/blob/new_docs/docs/Features.md#sending-hidden-messages-and-attachments) to Apptentive that will show up in your customer conversation view on [apptentive.com](https://be.apptentive.com), but are not shown to your customer.

 ###### Example